 The Battle of Bunker Hill took place on June 17, 1775, just a few months into the war against British rule.
 The badly equipped Colonial forces lost the battle - but they inflicted far more casualties than they sustained.
 For the first time, the British began to regard the Colonial troops as a serious threat.

-The bravery of the regiment is commemorated in the 1989 Academy winning movie "Glory," starring Morgan Freeman, Denzel Washington, and Matthew Broderick.
+The bravery of the regiment is also commemorated in the 1989 Academy winning movie "Glory," starring Morgan Freeman, Denzel Washington, and Matthew Broderick.
 Some movie scenes were filmed on Boston Common.

 The Soldiers and Sailors Memorial graces Flag Staff Hill, the highest point on Boston Common, and honors those who died on land and sea for the Union during the American Civil War.